Lymphohistiocytoid Mesothelioma

 To differentiate the tumors, doctors take samples during a biopsy so that pathologists can identify the cells.
 When studying the tumor sample, physicians look for a histological type that shows histiocytoid cells shaped like a spindle.

-Most cells will be large and polygonal-shaped as well.
+Most cells are large and polygonal-shaped as well.
 White blood cells are generally found mixed into the cells.
-These characteristics, along with fluid buildup in the lungs and other related symptoms, help doctors confirm the diagnosis.
+These characteristics and fluid buildup in the lungs and other related symptoms help doctors confirm the diagnosis.

 Full immunohistochemical staining of the cells is required before doctors can confirm a diagnosis.
 This process helps differentiate other cells that closely resemble each other.